nailauiuxdesign/nailauiuxdesign/README.md

 - 💞️ I'm open to collaborating on AI projects, research, and hackathons
 - 📫 Reach me via LinkedIn (https://www.linkedin.com/in/nailasuiuxdesign/)
 - 😄 Pronouns: Na'ila / she-her
-- ⚡ Fun fact: With dual master's degrees in Finance and Computer Science and 9 years in graphic design, I'm now channeling my creative and analytical sides into AI and Data Science research!
+- ⚡ Fun fact: With dual master's degrees in Finance and Computer Science and 9 years in graphic design, I'm now channeling my creative and analytical sides into AI and Data research!

 <!---